PRISBteam/PCC_Processing_Design/README.md

 The main part of the “user interface” contains a few *.ini files governing the behaviour of each of the modules.
 Among them:
 <ol>
 <li> Main </li>
 Provides a common “environment” for all the other project parts.
 Currently, it is the only .cpp file compiling in the project (see CMakeLists.txt), including all the other project libraries.
-All the variables, names and paths are defined here and then it calls all the other modules marked “ON” in the main.ini file.
+All the variables, names and PCCpaths are defined here and then it calls all the other modules marked “ON” in the main.ini file.
 <li> Processing </li>
 The central part of the code - generates labelling of a PCC k-cells of different dimensions according to some governing principles.
 <li> Characterisation </li>